alan-turing-institute/Palaeoanalytics/paper/paper.md

 1. Oriented with the platform orthogonal to the top of the page.
 2. Use arrows to indicate flaking direction rather than ripples.
-3. Have arrow with longer tails than arrow points.
+3. Have arrows with longer tails than arrow points.
 4. Avoid having arrows or other indicators overlapping or immediately adjacent to flake scars.